Conference recordings are created by the bridge which saves them to a Conference Manager server.

 The Conference Manager servers can only be accessed from within ExecuCall's private network by the infrastructure support team.
 Recordings are purged from the Conference Manager server after 7 days.

 These MP3s are then placed on a storage system.
 The storage system is on a private VLAN not accessible directly from the internet.

-ExecuCall's dial in numbers are delivered either as digital telephony interconnects (non-IP) or as Voice Over IP (VOIP)
+ExecuCall's dial-in numbers are delivered either as digital telephony interconnects (non-IP) or as Voice Over IP (VOIP) Digital Telephony (TDM).

 •ExecuCall are a UK telecommunications company and are registered with and regulated by Ofcom

 •ExecuCall's UK number ranges are delivered through an interconnect with BT